I have visited Zoo Negara many times. Here is my review.

 A Zoo Negara ticket costs as follows:

-But you can get a 9% discount on these prices by buying online through Tripcarte's secure website with instant ticketing, fully refundable and hassle free E-tickets.
+But you can get up to a 33% discount on these prices by buying online through Tripcarte's secure website with instant ticketing, fully refundable and hassle free E-tickets.

 Daily: 11am and 3pm.